53.2. Reporting Errors Within the Server

 common of which is an error identifier code that follows the SQL spec's

-ereport itself is just a shell function, that exists
+ereport itself is just a shell macro, that exists

 mainly for the syntactic convenience of making message generation

-look like a function call in the C source code.
+look like a single function call in the C source code.
 The only parameter

 accepted directly by